MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

 ## How access teams work with the Operator and Author user roles

 You can assign an **Operator** or **Author** role to a user to specify whether that user can create and edit guides or just use them.
 When you assign an **Operator** or **Author** role, that role automatically grants the user access to all guides in the instance.
 To limit access to specific guides or guide content (3D models, images, or videos), you can use the **Restricted Author** and **Restricted Operator** roles that are already set up in your Guides solution.
-Users who are assigned one of these roles will have access only to guides that they create themselves or guides/content that is explicitly shared with them.
+Users who are assigned one of these roles will have access only to guides that they create themselves, guides/content that is explicitly shared with them or guides shared with one of their teams.

 ## Overall process for limiting access to a guide

-The process for limiting access includes these basic steps:
+There are two options limit access to a guide:

 1. Assign the restricted security role to a user or users.

-2. Create an access team, and add users to it.

-3. Share the guide with the access team.
+2. Create an access team, add users to it and share the guide with the access team.

 This topic describes each of these steps in detail.

 >[!IMPORTANT]
 >If you have already restricted access to guides or guides content by creating your own security role with reduced privileges, you’ll need to remove that security role and replace it with one of the built-in security roles as described in this article.

-## Step 1: Assign the restricted security role
+## Option 1: Assign the restricted security role

 To prevent a specific user from accessing all guides by default, change that user's security role to the **Dynamics 365 Guides Restricted Operator** role.
-Once assigned, they will be able to see only the guides that have been shared with them.
+Once assigned, they will be able to see only the guides that have been shared with that role.

 > [!NOTE]
 > The steps outlined in this procedure show how to restrict operator privileges.
 You can restrict author privileges in a similar way.
 This article also shows how to restrict access to the **Guides** entity.
 You can use the same steps to restrict access to other types of Dynamics 365 Guides records (3D models, images, or videos) to limit their visibility to certain users or teams.

 1. In the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), on the **Environments** page, select the same Guides solution, select the **More environment actions** (**...**) button, and then select **Settings**.